Trolleybuses in Salzburg: Current fleet

-The Van Hool vehicle generation, in the fleet since 2000, similarly offers only low-floor entrances.
+The oldest vehicles in the current fleet are the Van Hool AG300T trolleybuses, built in 2000–2003.
 Of the 32 Van Hool vehicles, 13 were equipped with a diesel-powered auxiliary drive, the first such devices to be fitted to vehicles in the Salzburg fleet.
-On 24 November 2008, two more Van Hool articulated vehicles arrived in Salzburg as secondhand acquisitions from the Vevey–Villeneuve trolleybus system, in Switzerland.
-These had been Vevey–Villeneuve fleet nos.
-2 and 15, built in 1995.
-Following renovation work, they were put back into service, with new fleet nos.
-259 and 260.
-They were also painted, into the same dark red livery as features on the trains of the Salzburger Lokalbahn.
+On 24 November 2008, two more Van Hool articulated vehicles arrived in Salzburg as secondhand acquisitions from the Montreux–Vevey trolleybus system, in Switzerland.
+These had been Montreux–Vevey fleet nos.
+2 and 15, built in 1993/94, and were renumbered 259–260 in Salzburg.
+Following renovation work, including repainting into the dark-red-and-white livery used on the trains of the Salzburger Lokalbahn, they were placed in service in March 2009.

-Of the latest Solaris Trollino 18 generation of vehicles, the first three were delivered on 14 September 2009.
-Eight more followed in 2010, and the remaining nine were scheduled to go into operation in 2011 and 2012.
-There is also an option for two further trolleybuses of this type.
-The new Solaris vehicles are also painted dark red and have an auxiliary drive.
-In February 2010, one Solaris vehicle, fleet no. 301, was lent to the Eberswalde trolleybus system in Germany for presentation purposes.
+Of the next generation of trolleybuses, 15 Solaris Trollino 18s, the first three were delivered on 14 September 2009.
+Eight more followed in 2010, and the remaining four in 2011.
+The Solaris vehicles were painted dark red and have an auxiliary drive, to allow movement away from the overhead wires.
+In February 2010, one Solaris vehicle, fleet no. 301, was loaned to the Eberswalde trolleybus system in Germany for presentation purposes.
+(Four more trolleybuses of the same type were acquired secondhand from Solaris in 2013, after the La Chaux-de-Fonds system closed and returned the vehicles to the manufacturer; the last of these were retired in 2024.)